 As human beings, we tend to build brick walls around us to hide our emotions and to look strong.
 Humour is the only key that can unlock all your emotions and expose you to all your vulnerabilities and pain.
 Only when you know what you are not the only one with problems, pain or ailments will you be able to see the bigger picture and help yourself.

 Laughter Yoga for Mental Health

 Laughter yoga essentially combines laughter with the breathing exercises of yoga.
 The body cannot differentiate between fake laughter and real laughter.
-What starts of as fake laughter as an exercise in a group is quickly turned into real laughter through eye contact and playfulness.
+What starts off as fake laughter as an exercise in a group is quickly turned into real laughter through eye contact and playfulness.
 There has been an increase in the amount of stress and mental strain due to the fast lifestyle and work pressure.
-It has thus become very important that you understand the impact of stress on your health and how much you can benefit with a regular dose of humor.
+It has thus become very important that you understand the impact of stress on your health and how much you can benefit from a regular dose of humour.

 Papa CJ offers two pieces of advice for people suffering from mental health issues:

 - The first piece of advice is to people with mental health conditions which is to seek professional help.